 The crematorium chapel has recently been fully modernised and refurbished with new seating to increase capacity from 80 to 100, new carpets, floral displays, walls and lighting.
 The entrance has seen a second set of external doors to help reduce noise and a new exit ramp have been built which takes mourners to the floral tribute area and shelters them from the elements with a covered roof.

-There are 95 car parking spaces within the public car park at the crematorium, along with an additional six disabled parking bays.
+There are 95 car parking spaces within the public car park at the crematorium.

 Get directions to Chesterfield an District Crematorium.